 Ureteroscopy is the use of tiny scopes (the size of spaghetti in diameter) that are passed through the urethra and up the urinary collecting system to identify kidney stones.
 An even smaller laser fiber is then passed through the working channel of the ureteroscope to break the stone up.
 Holmium laser (Ho:YAG) is the most common and efficient laser for stone disintegration.
 The procedure is typically an outpatient procedure.

-The ideal stone for ureteroscopy is less than 1.5 cm and located in either the kidney or anywhere in the ureter.
+Ureteroscopy is just one of the treatments for kidney stones, typically used when the stone is less than 1.5 cm and located in either the kidney or anywhere in the ureter.

 The procedure requires general anesthesia and takes approximately 1.5 hours with subsequent post-operative recovery.
 A ureteral stent is typically placed during the procedure to prevent post operative flank pain that will mimic kidney stone pain.